 - Stir a can of drained and rinsed black beans into the tofu scramble.1 ½ cups black beans

 - Assemble burritos by laying out all the whole wheat wraps on a piece of tin foil and dividing the tofu scramble, sliced avocado, coleslaw mix and salsa evenly between wraps.12 small flour tortillas, 2 large avocados, 2-3 cups coleslaw mix, ¾ cup salsa

 - Carefully wrap each burrito by folding in both sides then carefully picking up the bottom edge and rolling away from you.
 Use tin foil to secure burrito in place.

-- Store in the fridge for up to 4 days OR use the recipe modifications in the text above to store in the freezer.
+- Refrigerate for up to 4 days OR use the recipe modifications in the text above to freeze.

 Like this recipe?
 You should also try: